lady-h-world/My_Garden/reading_pages/Resplendent_Tree/about_resplendent_tree.md

 <p>
 <img align="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/res_tree_v2.png" width="330" height="470" />

-Have you ever seen a tree with various colored flowers blooming simultaneously?

-Right there, near the waterfall!
+Look over there, by the waterfall!
 Do you see that vibrant tree?
-The surrounding butterflies enhanced its radiance.
-That's our Resplendent Tree!
+The butterflies fluttering around it make it shine even brighter.
+That, my friend, is the Resplendent Tree!

-Each flower on this tree has precisely five petals.
-Lady H. used to joke, saying that if you ever find a 6-petal flower on this tree, that day must be your lucky day!
-The flowers come in five color variations: orange, yellow, pink, purple, and blue.
-Each color breed exhibits various shades, such as rose pink and light pink, dark blue and light blue, etc. Flowers from the same breed often cluster together.
-However, if one breed got sick, soon all the other breeds will wither too, they prosper and fade in unison.
+Its flowers bloom in five striking colors: orange, yellow, pink, purple, and blue.
+Each color comes in various shades—like rose pink and soft pink, or deep blue and sky blue.
+Flowers of the same kind tend to cluster together, but they are all interconnected.
+If one group falls ill, the rest will soon wither as well.
+They thrive or fade together, sharing the same fate.

-Each breed has a unique strength.
-Pink flowers offer a stunning fragrance that is exclusive to our garden and serves as one of the secret ingredients in our perfumes 😉!
-Blue flowers have medicinal properties and can be used to treat a diverse range of diseases, such as cancer, HIV, dementia, the lust of conquest, etc. Yellow flowers naturally contain sweetness, making them a healthy alternative to sugar in one's diet.
-Orange flowers have the special ability to glow at night.
-During summer, one of our popular activities is strolling through the garden at night, holding a glowing orange flower, surrounded by other luminous creatures, creating an extraordinary spectacle.
-Dried purple flowers brings peace to mind, Lady H. often places plenty of them in her bedroom to ensure a sound sleep.
+Every flower has a unique gift.
+The pink blooms release a fragrance found nowhere else in the world, a vital secret in our garden’s perfumes 😉.
+The blue flowers possess remarkable healing properties, effective against ailments ranging from cancer and HIV to dementia—and even the lust for conquest.
+Yellow flowers are naturally sweet and make a perfect, healthy alternative to sugar.
+Orange flowers glow in the dark, and during summer, one of our most beloved activities is a nighttime walk through the garden, carrying a glowing orange bloom.
+With other bioluminescent creatures around, it becomes a magical experience like no other.
+As for the purple flowers, they bring tranquility to the mind.
+Lady H. always keeps plenty of dried purple petals in her bedroom to ensure a peaceful, restful sleep.

-Lady H. told us that in the outside world, human beings have various skin colors, much like the flowers on this tree.
-Same colored people often find it easier to connect.
-Each skin color group has its unique beauty and culture, but all the groups thrive together and face challenges together.
+Lady H. once told us that, in the outside world, people come in many different skin tones, just like the flowers on this tree.
+Those with similar colors often find it easier to bond.
+Each group has its own unique beauty and culture, but just like the flowers, they flourish together and face life’s challenges as one.

 </p>
 <p>&nbsp;</p>